+These issues raised concerns that the risk of BTV transmission via semen and embryos may have changed.
 Australia imports genetic material derived from several ruminant species from Member States of the European Union (EU) and cattle semen and embryos from two countries which are not EU members (Switzerland and Norway).

 In July 2008, in response to new scientific information on the transmission of BTV8, Biosecurity Australia recommended to the Australian Quarantine and Inspection Service (AQIS) that interim quarantine requirements for imported embryos from the EU, Switzerland and Norway be introduced and that import permits for some commodities should be issued on a case-by-case basis, pending more detailed analysis.
-Interim risk management measures included BTV testing of donors of cattle embryos from the EU and Switzerland.
-Australia notified trading partners of these changes through the Sanitary and Phytosanitary Committee in accordance with its obligations under the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement).
+Interim risk management measures included BTV testing of donors of cattle embryos from the EU and Switzerland and case-by-case assessment of permits for cattle embryos from Norway.
+Australia notified trading partners of these changes.